dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 <img src="pictures/Uses View.png" width="500" >

 Fig 1.
 Uses View graphic representation.
 All arrows represent *uses* relations, which are specialized cases of *depends-on* relations between modules.
 Pairs of red arrows highlight cyclic dependencies.
+Keep in mind that the **permission** module doesn't have incoming *uses* dependencies, but *uses* other modules.
+This wasn't represented for the sake of not cluttering the diagram, but these relations can be consulted below, in the **permission** module entry in the Element Catalogue.

 ## Element Catalog
 For detailed descriptions of each module, please refer to the [Decomposition View's **Element Catalogue**](module_view_decomposition.md/#element-catalogue).
 In this section we highlight considerations related exclusively to the *uses* relationship among modules.